OpenXiangShan/NEMU/README.md

 For build operating system image,
 Please read [the doc to build Linux](./docs/prepare_image_for_checkpoint.md)

+Then modify `NEMU_HOME` and `BBL_PATH` in checkpoint_env.sh and the workload parameter passed to the function in each example script to get started.

 ### Boot image with NEMU with SimPoint profiling

 [profiling example](./scripts/checkpoint_example/profiling.sh)